brunocaramelo/microapp-spring/README.md

 - http://localhost:8080/api/venues/2

-- Pagination parameters are optional and have a default values
+Pagination parameters are optional and have a default values, page = 0 and pageSize = 50